roger-that-dev/yo-cordapp/README.md

      NodeA: localhost:10007
      NodeB: localhost:10010

-Sending a Yo from PartyA to PartyB (we use PartyB's X500 name):
+Sending a Yo! from Party A to Party B (we use Party B's X500 name):

     http://localhost:10007/api/yo/yo?target=O=PartyB,L=New York,C=US

-Showing all of Party B's Yo's:
+Showing all of Party B's Yo's!:

      http://localhost:10010/api/yo/yos